-To support Sumthing’s growth and mission, Triodos Regenerative Money Centre has invested 500,000 in the company.
+To support Sumthing’s growth and mission, Triodos Regenerative Money Centre has invested €500,000 in the company.
 This investment reflects Triodos Regenerative Money Centre’s broader ambition to make capital a catalyst for ecological restoration.
 And to strengthen transparency in the nature restoration value chain.

 Making impact visible

-Sumthing was founded in 2022 and is tackling a core issue in environmental finance: trust.
+Sumthing was founded in 2022 and is tackling a core issue in environmental finance: transparency.
 Many donors and companies hesitate to contribute to restoration projects, because they can’t see where their money goes or what it achieves.
 Sumthing changes that.
 Through their platform, users can donate to curated projects and track their impact in near-real-time.
 From kelp forest restoration to plastic clean-ups.
 AI-verified images, drone videos, satellite views and personal stories provide compelling, credible updates about the difference being made.

 Driven by a regenerative mission